 stay tuned to this website!

-Kelley Meister is a fiscal year 2019 recipient of an Artist Initiative grant from the Minnesota State Arts Board.
+Kelley Meister is a fiscal year 2019 recipient of an Artist Initiative grant and a 2021 Creative Support grant from the Minnesota State Arts Board.
 RadMaps is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
 This project is also supported by a grant from the Jerome Foundation.
 For this project, Kelley Meister was awarded residencies at the Camargo Foundation and the Anderson Center for Interdisciplinary Studies at Tower View.